Donor Egg Recipients

 - Female carriers of genetic mutations

-- Women born without ovaries or who had surgical removal of ovaries
+- Women and individuals born without ovaries or who had surgical removal of ovaries

 - Same-sex male couples

-- Women who are rendered “menopausal” prematurely due to chemotherapy, radiation, genetic mutations (i.e., fragile x).
+- Patients who are rendered “menopausal” prematurely due to chemotherapy, radiation, genetic mutations (i.e., fragile x).

-Miscarriage is a significant risk as a woman’s age increases, due to the increased likelihood of chromosomal abnormalities like trisomy 21 (Down syndrome) or monosomy X (Turner syndrome) within the embryo.
+Miscarriage is a significant risk as a patient’s age increases, due to the increased likelihood of chromosomal abnormalities like trisomy 21 (Down syndrome) or monosomy X (Turner syndrome) within the embryo.

 Egg donation takes the recipient’s age out of the equation.